tacklesta/Drum-Kit/README.md

 # Mini DOM application based project

-Simple test-use case of concepts of Document object model.
+Implementation of concepts of Document object model for learning about the concepts of DOM.

+Link for the web-app : https://tacklesta.github.io/Drum-Kit/